 Amazon’s AWS QuickSight

-A utility tool in Amazon Web Services (AWS), QuickSight is a BI service which helps create visualisations of data and design interactive dashboards for an insightful analysis.
-Powered by super-fast, parallel, in-memory calculation engine (SPICE), this tool can interact with various AWS sources, can connect to SQL databases and even to SaaS applications like Salesforce and so on.
-With support for upto 10,000 users, QuickSight hinges on a ‘pay-per-session’ pricing for an cost-effective user access.
+A utility tool in Amazon Web Services (AWS), QuickSight is a BI service that helps create visualisations of data and design interactive dashboards for an insightful analysis.
+Powered by super-fast, parallel, in-memory calculation engine (SPICE), this tool can interact with various AWS sources, can connect to SQL databases and even SaaS applications like Salesforce and so on.
+With support for upto 10,000 users, QuickSight hinges on a ‘pay-per-session’ pricing for cost-effective user access.

 - The SPICE Engine requires no prior setups which means it can be activated very easily.
 This also implies that every user can work simultaneously on the interactive analysis with different data sources in AWS.
 Altogether, QuickSight offers a faster environment due to this feature.